foundata/proxmox-pve-backup-usb/README.md

 See [`CONTRIBUTING.md`](./CONTRIBUTING.md) if you want to get involved.

 The script's functionality is mature, so there might be little activity on the repository in the future.
-Don't get fooled by this, the project is under active maintenance and used on daily basis by the maintainers.
+Don't get fooled by this, the project is under active maintenance and used daily by the maintainers.

 ## Licensing, copyright